core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Additionally, the same considerations from Section 12.6 of {{RFC8613}} hold for Group OSCORE, about building the AEAD nonce and the secrecy of the Security Context parameters.

-The EdDSA signature algorithm Ed25519 {{RFC8032}} is mandatory to implement.
-For endpoints that support the pairwise mode of Group OSCORE, the X25519 function {{RFC7748}} is also mandatory to implement.
-Constrained IoT devices may alternatively represent Montgomery curves and (twisted) Edwards curves {{RFC7748}} in short-Weierstrass form, as described in {{I-D.ietf-lwig-curve-representations}}.
+The EdDSA signature algorithm and the elliptic curve Ed25519 {{RFC8032}} are mandatory to implement.
+For endpoints that support the pairwise mode, the ECDH-SS + HKDF-256 algorithm specified in Section 6.3.1 of {{I-D.ietf-cose-rfc8152bis-algs}} and the X25519 curve {{RFC7748}} are also mandatory to implement.

+Constrained IoT devices may alternatively represent Montgomery curves and (twisted) Edwards curves {{RFC7748}} in the short-Weierstrass form Wei25519, with which the algorithms ECDSA25519 and ECDH25519 can be used for signature operations and Diffie-Hellman secret calculation, respectively {{I-D.ietf-lwig-curve-representations}}.

 For many constrained IoT devices, it is problematic to support more than one signature algorithm or multiple whole cipher suites.
 As a consequence, some deployments using, for instance, ECDSA with NIST P-256 may not support the mandatory signature algorithm but that should not be an issue for local deployments.